o3de/o3de.org/content/docs/user-guide/features/platforms/mobile-performance.md

 ---
-description: ' Follow these guidelines to generate art assets and tune Amazon Lumberyard performance for mobile devices. '
+description: ' Follow these guidelines to generate art assets and tune Open 3D Engine performance for mobile devices. '
 title: 'Lumberyard Performance Tuning Guidelines for Mobile Devices'
 ---